-Shared Parental Leave/Pay
+7. Shared Parental Leave/Pay

 Shared Parental Leave (SPL) enables eligible parents to choose how to share the care of their child during the first year of birth.
-Its purpose is to give parents more flexibility in considering how to best care for, and bond with, their child.
+Its purpose is to give parents more flexibility in considering how to best care for, and bond with their child.

 Eligible parents can take up to 50 weeks SPL on a continuous or discontinuous basis.
 They may also be eligible to Shared Parental Leave Pay.
-In order to take SPL the mother must curtail (cut short), or give notice to curtail, maternity leave.
+In order to take SPL the mother must curtail (cut short), or give notice to curtail Maternity Leave.
+Please refer to the SPL policy on the schools intranet for further information.